basho/basho_docs/source/languages/en/riakcs/cookbooks/multibag.md

 3. Set your desired Stanchion [[configuration|Configuring Stanchion]].
 4. Start Stanchion on each node

-### Add Bags
+### Add Clusters

-To add bags to your Riak CS installation, you must set up one or more new Riak clusters, each running both Riak CS and Stanchion version 1.5.0 or later.
-In order for the clusters to communicate with one another, you must add the connection information for each cluster as explained above in the section on [[multibag configuration|Riak CS Multibag Support#Multibag-Configuration]].
+To add clusters to a multibag installation, you must set up Riak CS and Stanchion to communicate with those clusters.
+You can specify the connection information as explained above in the [[Multibag Configuration|Riak CS Multibag Support#Multibag-Configuration]] section.

 ### Set Weights